-This is just one of many excellent Trip Advisor reviews for Cafe Amore, which opened in Broadmead’s Nelson Street almost 20 years ago.
+This is just one of many excellent Trip Advisor reviews for Cafe Amore, which opened in Broadmead’s Nelson Street more than 20 years ago.

 Goodarz and his team open Cafe Amore seven days a week, all year round, only closing on Christmas and Easter Sunday.

 They are there from 7am until 6.30pm Monday to Saturday and from midday until 4pm on Sundays, keeping those who work in Bristol Shopping Quarter fed and watered as well as those who have shopped until they’ve dropped.

 There’s plenty to choose from, including toasties and scrambled eggs early in the morning and one of the widest ranges of sandwiches in the city – 35 or so different fillings, served on granary or white bread or in baguettes.
 Prices start at £1.20 to take away or £1.50 to eat in.
 Goodarz says that brie, bacon & cranberry is a popular filling and that prawn, beef, and ham sandwiches all sell well too.
 Vegetarian options include cheese salad and egg mayonnaise.
 Whatever you choose, you can be sure that it was made fresh that day.

 For those looking for something hot, the choices include jacket potatoes, paninis, and homemade pasta dishes such as lasagne.
 There’s also a fantastic salad bar.